SmilePass-ltd/SmilePass-SDK-iOS/README.md

 ## Get Started

-This guide is a quick start to add SmilePass biometric verification to an iOS app.
+This guide is a quick start to add SmilePass biometric verification to an iOS application.

 ## Prerequisites